-From 2015-17, the ARB issued 42 decisions (see Figure 7).
-The ARB upheld the hearing committee determination in all but one of these proceedings.
-In 2017, the ARB reduced the penalty imposed in three (18 percent) of the decisions it reviewed, and increased the penalty imposed 9 times (53 percent).
+From 2018-20, the ARB issued 26 decisions (see Figure 7).
+The ARB upheld the hearing committee determination in all of these proceedings.
+In 2020, the ARB upheld all nine hearing committee decisions; the ARB increased the penalty imposed 3 times (33 percent) and upheld the penalty imposed 5 times (56 percent).